Koa28062004/YouThexchange-Project/README.md

 * Where the front end of the application is developed using ReactJS.
 * Can be organized into subfolders similar to the "API" folder to manage different parts of the user interface.
 * Each subfolder in "GUI" contains React source code, UI components, CSS files, images, and files related to the application's user interface.

-Please add "this is the link of the web <link>(https://youthexchange-web.netlify.app/)" in Introduction section